kbr/autocron/docs/source/integration.rst

     $ autocron <database-filename> --set-autocron-lock on

 If this flag is set, autocron will not start.
 No further changes in the code are needed.
 To activate autocron again set the flag to ``off`` (``true`` and ``false`` are also possible as arguments).

+More details about the decorators are in the chapter :ref:`Application Interface<application-iterface>`.

 Application-Integration